-Blair Braverman And Her 'Ugly Dogs' Compete In Their First Iditarod
+Blair Braverman And Her 'Ugly Dogs' Prepare For Her First Iditarod

 You know LeBron, Serena and Messi.